-Oral rehabilitation with dental implants in the context of cancer Psychologist/counselor: survivorship necessitates a multidisciplinary approach due to the complexity of the patients' medical history, potential complications The psychological and emotional aspects of oral rehabilitation arising from cancer treatments, and the specific requirements of healthcare professionals is essential to ensure the best outcomes for these patients.
+Oral rehabilitation with dental implants in the context of cancer Psychologist/counselor: survivorship necessitates a multidisciplinary approach due to the complexity of the patients' medical history, potential complications The psychological and emotional aspects of oral rehabilitation arising from cancer treatments, and the specific requirements of dental implant procedures.
+A coordinated effort among various can offer support and counseling to help patients cope with any healthcare professionals is essential to ensure the best outcomes for these patients.
 Here's an overview of the key members of the related to their cancer journey and dental implant procedures. multidisciplinary team involved in oral rehabilitation for cancer survivors using dental implants.
 [11].